mschubert/mschubert.github.io/_posts/2017-05-06-shared-software.md

 I work at a research institute with considerable computing capabilities.
 Things you can't run on your normal work machine you send to a high performance computing cluster.
-Administration is taking care of by a group of people specifically employed to make sure things run smoothly, so you just log in and run whatever computing task you require.
+Administration is taken care of by a group of people specifically employed to make sure things run smoothly, so you just log in and run whatever computing task you require.